Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Gold is a hedge, not a primary wealth builder.
 The standard portfolio advice from financial planners in India is to keep 10%–15% of your total portfolio in gold.
 This allocation:

-• Protects against rupee depreciation and inflation
+• Protects against rupee depreciation and persistent inflation over multi-year periods.

 Frequently Asked Questions